DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Important notes:**

 Inversion boundaries between genome region 1500000 and 2500000 were not detected using ext100_merge3_ISreplaced_genomes.
-This is because this inversion is mediated by IS-containing homologous sequence blocks that are several thousands bp in size.
-Inversion boundary can only be detected when the whole homologous sequence block is completely replaced by shorter placeholder sequence.
+This is because the whole homologous sequence block/IS clusters at these boundaries are not completely replaced by shorter placeholder sequences, this leads to the presence of homologous sequence within flanking sequences, hence reducing senesitivity in detecting rearrangement boundaries.
+To ensure replacing the whole homologous sequence block/IS clusters by short placeholder sequences, we can extending the genome coordinates of each repeated sequence for a number of base pairs in both directions, and/or to merge repeated sequences that are less than a number of base pairs distance apart.

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.